About This Blog

 3rd October 1873 the Death of Kintpuash

-Today we remember the Native American chief of the Modoc tribe, Kintpuash – known by his foes as “Captain Jack” – hanged by the United States army one hundred and thirty-nine years ago today in retribution for killing an American … Continue reading
+Today we remember the Native American chief of the Modoc tribe, Kintpuash – known by his foes as “Captain Jack” – hanged by the United States army on this day in 1873 in retribution for killing an American general.
+But … Continue reading

 4th October 1798 the Publication of Lyrical Ballads

-Two hundred and thirteen years ago today, the English Romantic era was launched with the publication of Lyrical Ballads – the seminal collection of poems, mainly by William Wordsworth but with four (key) contributions from Samuel Taylor Coleridge.
-In Wordsworth’s … Continue reading
+On this day in 1798, the English Romantic era was launched with the publication of Lyrical Ballads – the seminal collection of poems, mainly by William Wordsworth but with four (key) contributions from Samuel Taylor Coleridge.
+In Wordsworth’s “Preface” to … Continue reading

 Posted in World Events 1 Comment